LinkedSoftwareDependencies/Components.js/README.md

 ```

 #### 2. Define your module and its components

-**This step can happen _automatically_ in TypeScript projects using [Components-Generator.js](https://github.com/LinkedSoftwareDependencies/Components-Generator.js)**.

 Assuming a JavaScript class that is exported from the package:
 ```typescript